 Make Your Success About Shining Your Light on the People Around You, Not Yourself

-SUCCESS Leadership Editor John Addison explains why you should make 100 percent of your team feel important 100 percent of the time in this excerpt from his new book, Real Leadership: 9 Simple Practices for Leading and Living with Purpose (McGraw-Hill; March 8).
+SUCCESS Leadership Editor John Addison explains why you should make 100 percent of your team feel important 100 percent of the time in this excerpt from his book, Real Leadership: 9 Simple Practices for Leading and Living with Purpose (McGraw-Hill; March 8), now available in paperback.

 Every living thing needs light.
 Plants, animals and people need sunshine to stay healthy and continue to grow.
 That’s a crucial workplace principle, too—one known since the early 1900s.
 That was when Hawthorne Works in Chicago commissioned a study to see how to improve factory efficiency.
 Workers were told they were participating in a study on productivity.
 The only change to the environment was brightening the lights a tiny bit.
 Yet productivity soared.
 Even when the lights were dimmed again, productivity continued to climb.
 Lead researcher Fritz Roethlisberger concluded that lighting was irrelevant to the higher productivity; that it actually resulted because the workers’ daily routine mattered to someone.